sam2829/strongest-avenger-react/README.md

 - Restricted role-based features for making posts, comments and profiles.

-- Homepage welcoming user to the site and links to navigate through he site and options to sign in or sign up to an account.
+- Homepage welcoming user to the site and links to navigate through the site and options to sign in or sign up to an account.

 [Back to top](#strongest-avenger-react)